openrewrite/rewrite-docs/docs/recipes/codemods/putout.md

 | `Set` | rules | *Optional*.
 Names of rules to enable.
 If not provided, putout's default rules are used. |  |
 | `String` | printer | *Optional*.
 By default Putout uses its own [putout](https://github.com/coderaiser/putout?tab=readme-ov-file#printer) printer for formatting code.
 You can choose an alternative printer.
 Valid options: `putout`, `recast`, `babel` |  |

+## License

+This recipe is available under the [Moderne Proprietary License](https://docs.moderne.io/licensing/overview/).

 ## Usage

 This recipe has no required configuration options.
-It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-codemods` in your build file or by running a shell command (in which case no build changes are needed):
+Moderne users can run it via the Moderne CLI:
 <Tabs groupId="projectType">